<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 What is a Joint Family?

 A joint family is where multiple generations and relatives, grandparents, uncles, aunts and cousins live together.
-This is a very common family type in Indian culture and rooted in shared resources, traditions and values.
+This is a typical family type in Indian culture, rooted in shared resources, traditions, and values.

 Benefits of a Joint Family